Summer Ministry Staff

 (Click for Ministry Position descriptions)

-Staff receive 2 weeks of ministry staff training.
+Staff receive 1-2 weeks of ministry staff training (depending on role).
 You will discover the ins and outs of camp getting immersed from the get-go with classes including waterfront safety, 1st aid/CPR, camper concerns, skills for leading activities, and more.
 Each staff will have a background check from their home state and require 3 references.

 Additional weeks of employment are available after August 1.